Clifton’s Republic

 In short, Meiran has preserved both the classy and kitschy aspects of Clifton’s to create a charming forest oasis in the heart of downtown L.A.’s Broadway district.

 There are several parking garages and lots in the area.
 The closest one is a converted old office building across the street above the Burlington Coat Factory.
 Cost is $16.
-There are cheaper options around.
+There are cheaper options around if you’re willing to talk, but the neighborhood is not that great so I’d suggest just parking at Burlington.

 Quick Facts